nakashima-hikaru/reinforcement-learning/README.md

 This project is a modern rewrite of the [deep-learning-from-scratch-4](https://github.com/oreilly-japan/deep-learning-from-scratch-4), focusing on implementing reinforcement learning algorithms using contemporary Python development practices.
-I created this project for my personal journey to understand reinforcement learning in-depth.
+The design has been carefully crafted to incorporate object-oriented principles such as encapsulation and implementation of interfaces.
+This project was created as part of my personal journey to understand reinforcement learning in-depth.

 ## Technologies Used